alexcrichton/rfcs-2/accepted/wasmtime-one-dot-oh.md

 time.
 For example Wasmtime will not have as strong of a committment to API stability as the Rust language and standard library.
 Wasmtime does want, however, to maintain the "largely hassle-free upgrade" experience inspired by Rust's example, though.
-This proposal attempts to balance these various concerns in such a way that is most beneficial for the Wasmtime project itself.
+This proposal attempts to identify the right balance between these various concerns for the Wasmtime project itself.

 [cve]: https://github.com/bytecodealliance/wasmtime/security/advisories/GHSA-hpqh-2wqx-7qp5